 - up to $5,000 in fines (at the judge’s discretion)

-But it may be possible to persuade the prosecutor to agree to a plea bargain where the charge gets reduced down to a more minor offense or possibly a dismissal.
+Though it may be possible to persuade the prosecutor to agree to a plea bargain where the charge gets reduced down to a more minor offense or possibly a dismissal.

 Courts may dismiss NRS 202.448 charges if:

-- The defendant lacked malicious intent;
+- You lacked malicious intent;

-- The defendant was falsely accused; and/or
+- You were falsely accused; and/or

-- The defendant’s speech was protected
+- Your speech was protected.

 In this article, our Las Vegas criminal defense lawyers discuss: